Self Assured Torment

-“It is just like an interview for a job, I can handle this.
-I just need to get of my damn car, and walk inside.”
+“It is just like an interview for a job; I can handle this.
+I just need to get out of my damn car and walk inside.”

-Nicholas continued to sit in his car, his stomach churned as he gripped the steering wheel harder.
+Nicholas continued to sit in his car, his stomach churning as he gripped the steering wheel harder.
 He glanced down at the clock.

 “Hello there, who are you here to see?” came a voice from behind the reception desk.

-Nick grabbed at his jeans as he felt his stomach sink, the realisation that hiding his face was not going to hide his identity started to take hold of his nerves.
+Nick grabbed at his jeans as he felt his stomach sink; the realization that hiding his face was not going to hide his identity started to take hold of his nerves.